Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 • If you haven’t reached age 65, but you’re disabled and you’ve been receiving Social Security benefits or Railroad Retirement Board disability benefits for two years.

-• You have amyotrophic lateral sclerosis (ALS) and are eligible for Social Security Disability Insurance (SSDI).
+You have been diagnosed with ALS and are eligible for Social Security Disability Insurance (SSDI).
 Medicare coverage begins as soon as your SSDI begins, and Medicare Part A has no premiums as long as you or your spouse (or parent, if you’re a dependent child) worked and paid Medicare taxes for at least 10 years.

 How much of my inpatient healthcare charges will Medicare Part A cover?